Compare Car Insurance in Spain — 2026 Quotes for Expats

 UK/Dutch no-claimsApplied from first quote

 The 60-second summary.
 Comparing car insurance in Spain only works if you compare identical cover levels across insurers — a basic terceros quote from one insurer is not directly comparable to a terceros ampliado quote from another.
 The four cover levels are (1) terceros (third-party only), (2) terceros con lunas (third-party plus glass), (3) terceros ampliado (third-party plus fire, theft, glass and roadside), and (4) todo riesgo con franquicia (fully comprehensive with excess).
-Generali, Mapfre, AXA, Allianz and Liberty Seguros offer all four — but English-language support, claims service and the willingness to accept UK/Dutch no-claims certificates vary dramatically.
+Generali, Mapfre, AXA and Allianz offer all four — but English-language support, claims service and the willingness to accept UK/Dutch no-claims certificates vary dramatically.
 This guide walks you through how to compare on like-for-like terms.

 What "comparing car insurance in Spain" actually means